Zygmunt Mineyko

 Zygmunt Mineyko (Greek: Ζίγκμουντ Μινέικο; 1840 – 27 December 1925) was a Polish nobleman, army officer, scientist and engineer who later became a naturalized Greek citizen and a public figure in Greece.
-His son-in-law Georgios Papandreou, his grandson Andreas Papandreou and his great-grandson George Papandreou all became Prime Ministers of Greece.
+His son-in-law Georgios Papandreou, his grandson Andreas Papandreou, and his great-grandson George Papandreou all became Prime Ministers of Greece.

 Childhood and youth

-Zygmunt was born into the family of Stanislaw Jerzy Mineyko and Cecilia Szukiewicz in Balvanishki, Russian Empire (nowadays — Zyalyony Bor, Ashmyany district, Grodno region, Belarus).
+Mineyko was born into the family of Stanisław Jerzy Mineyko and Cecilia Szukiewicz in Balvanishki, Russian Empire (nowadays — Zyalyony Bor, Ashmyany district, Grodno region, Belarus).
 The Mineykos belonged to the szlachta of the Polish–Lithuanian Commonwealth.
-One of Zygmunt’s ancestors was among the signatories of the Union of Horodło in 1413, and the family possessed many estates in what is now Poland and Belarus.
+One of Mineyko’s ancestors was among the signatories of the Union of Horodło in 1413, and the family possessed many estates in what is now Poland and Belarus.

 Anti-Russian uprising

 In 1858 Mineyko graduated from a Vilna high school.
 His brother-in-law, Aleksander Tydman was a close relative of the Russian general Eduard Totleben (1818–1884).
 Totleben helped Zygmunt to enroll into the best Military Academy in Russia – the Nicholas General Staff Academy in Saint Petersburg.
-After the Russian Empire lost the Crimean war and was weakened economically and politically, an unrest started on the lands of the former Polish–Lithuanian Commonwealth.
+After the Russian Empire lost the Crimean War and was weakened economically and politically, an unrest started on the lands of the former Polish–Lithuanian Commonwealth.
 In 1861, Mineyko returned home to spread anti-Russian agitation among the Polish and Belarusian population.
 Being under the persecution of the Russian government he escaped to Italy, where he taught the war fortification at the Military School in Genoa.
 The school trained volunteers for a future anti-Russian uprising.

 When the January Uprising in the former Polish–Lithuanian Commonwealth against the Russian Empire bursted, Mineyko returned home.
 He organized and led a guerrilla brigade in the region of Ashmyany.
 After being defeated by Russian forces, Mineyko was arrested and sentenced to death.
 Only with the help of the bribes given to Russian officials and selling of family estates, he managed to escape the death penalty and was sent to a 12-year Katorga in Siberia.

-On the way to exile, Zygmunt encountered French prisoners, also sentenced by Russians for their participation in the January Uprising.
-He memorized their names to pass the data to the French authorities one day.
+On the way to exile, Mineyko encountered French prisoners, also sentenced by Russians for their participation in the January Uprising.
+He memorized their names to pass the information on to French authorities in the future.